RTEMS/rtems-docs/user/start/depend.rst

 - Windows
 - Solaris

-The functionality on POSIX operating such as Linux and FreeBSD is similar and most features on Windows are supported but you are best to ask on :r:list:`users` if you have a specific question.
+The functionality on a POSIX operating such as Linux and FreeBSD is similar and most features on Windows are supported but you are best to ask on the :r:list:`users` if you have a specific question.

-Install and set up your host operating system.
 We recommend you maintain your operating system by installing any updates.

 POSIX Hosts
 -----------